Your Account:

 • official sites for campus-recognized clubs/organizations

 The main campus website footprint (www.csusm.edu) is edited through Omni Update.
 Omni Update design elements have been limited for general web content providers to help limit inaccessible choices.
-All Web and Digital Content Strategies created snippets, page components, and general page templates go through an accessibility review process with the ATI Coordinator prior to being published out.
+All Web and Digital Content Strategies created snippets, page components, and general page templates go through an accessibility review process with the ATI Coordinator prior to being published.

 All Omni Update Guides